The Bluetones

 Frequently Asked Questions

-Some of The Bluetones's most popular songs include Slight Return, Sleazy Bed Track, Marblehead Johnson, Bluetonic, If....
-These tracks have impressed fans and helped cement their place in the music industry.
+The Bluetones's most streamed songs include Slight Return, Sleazy Bed Track, Marblehead Johnson, Bluetonic, If....
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.